jiangshuozz/Jianping-He.github.io/_posts/2018-06-17-Visit-Microsoft.md

 title: News
 date: 2018-06-17
 permalink: /posts/2018-06-17-Visit-Microsoft/
-excerpt: Jianping He, Jinglong Zhang, and Yin Zhang, attended the Workshop on Distributed Control and Multi-agent Systems, and visited Microsoft Research Asia, Beijing, on June 15-16.
+excerpt: Jianping He, Jinglong Zhang, and Ying Zhang, attended the Workshop on Distributed Control and Multi-agent Systems, and visited Microsoft Research Asia, Beijing, on June 15-16.
 tags:
   - News
 ---

-Jianping He, Jinglong Zhang, and Yin Zhang, attended the Workshop on Distributed Control and Multi-agent Systems, and visited Microsoft Research Asia, Beijing, on June 15-16.
+Jianping He, Jinglong Zhang, and Ying Zhang, attended the Workshop on Distributed Control and Multi-agent Systems, and visited Microsoft Research Asia, Beijing, on June 15-16.

 Splendid moments
 ===